cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 Broadly, my work focuses on the intersection of fairness, causal reasoning, and machine learning.
 I am currently a Postdoctoral Researcher at KU Leuven's [DTAI](https://wms.cs.kuleuven.be/dtai) and [LIRIS](https://feb.kuleuven.be/research/decision-sciences-and-information-management/liris/liris) working with [Jesse Davis](https://people.cs.kuleuven.be/~jesse.davis/) and [Wouter Verbeke](https://ai.kuleuven.be/members/00054694).

-I completed my PhD in Data Science from the Scuola Normale Superiore, advised by [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).
+I completed my PhD in Data Science from the Scuola Normale Superiore.
-As a [NoBIAS](https://nobias-project.eu/) ESR at the University of Pisa, I was the recipient of a [Marie Skłodowska-Curie Action](https://marie-sklodowska-curie-actions.ec.europa.eu/).
+I was advised by [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/) and, as a [NoBIAS ITN](https://nobias-project.eu/) ESR at the University of Pisa, I was also the recipient of a [Marie Skłodowska-Curie Action](https://marie-sklodowska-curie-actions.ec.europa.eu/).
-Previously, I studied Econometrics and Empirical Economics (MSc) at the Toulouse School of Economics, and Economics and History (BA) at the University of Florida.
+Previously, I studied Econometrics and Empirical Economics (MSc) at the Toulouse School of Economics, and Economics and History (BA) at the University of Florida where I attended as a [Davis UWC Scholar](https://www.davisuwcscholars.org/).
-I also worked at Deloitte as a Senior Risk Modeler.
+I also worked at Deloitte as a Senior Financial & Operational Risk Modeler.

 For more about me, here is my [CV](/files/AlvarezJoseCV.pdf).